 Using CyberGhost for the first time

-Well, you’ve installed it, now it’s time to actually put this bad boy to work.
-After the setup process has completed, the app is launched automatically and displayed in the bottom-right corner of your screen, spawning its main window from the depths of the system tray.
+Well, you’ve installed it, now it’s time to actually put it to work.
+After the setup process is completed, the app is launched automatically and displayed in the bottom-right corner of your screen, spawning its main window from the depths of the system tray.

 It doesn’t feel intrusive at all since you can minimize its interface to tray, forget that it’s there and continue your work.
-I almost forgot; when you first launch the application, you’ll be asked to log in to your account by typing the required username and password.
+We almost forgot: when you first launch the application, you’ll be asked to log in to your account by typing the required username and password.

 After taking all these steps, you’re finally free to start protecting your privacy.
 Here’s what you can do: either press the big power button in the center of the main screen (you’ll be connected to the best server location) or choose the server first and then press the button – your choice.